iMattPro/abbc3/README.md

 ## Customizing:
 1. Custom BBCode Icons: You can give your custom BBCodes icons by simply adding a GIF image named after your BBCode (e.g.: center.gif) to the `images/icons` directory.
 There are tons of extra BBCode icons included in the `contrib` directory.
 2. BBCode Toolbar: You can change the look of the BBCode toolbar using any of the extra toolbar background images located in the `contrib` directory.
 Just copy one of the alternative toolbar images to `styles/all/theme/images/abbc3_bg.gif` (and refresh your browser).
+To assign custom toolbar images for each style, replace "all" with the name of your style.
 3. NOTE: When making any of these customizations to ABBC3, be sure to note/backup your changes, as you may need to reproduce them after updating this extension, in case any of your added image files is overwritten or erased.

 * * *